What You Need to Know About Sydney's Competitive Rental Market.

 Sydney's low vacancy rate

-It is no wonder the rental property market is so tough, according to Real Estate Institute of NSW, Sydney’s residential vacancy rate is 1.8% (as of Aug 16).
-It has been hovering around that figure for some years now and does not look like it is going to get easier anytime soon.
+It is no wonder the rental property market is so tough, according to Real Estate Institute of NSW, Sydney’s residential vacancy rate is 2.9% (as of October 2019).
+It has been hovering around that figure for some years now and doesn't look like it is going to get easier anytime soon.

 As a relocation agency, we assist many international clients who just landed in Sydney.
 Just like you, they have no tenant history in Australia.
 This is a common problem so don’t despair.
 The purpose of submitting your tenant history is to show that you are consistent and reliable in paying rent.
 This can be done without a tenant record.